egorzaderiy/store-example/README.md

 Simple showcase app using MVVM architecture and real demo api.
-Favorites section is unfinished.